-The mention of the great name of Romilly in connexion with the criminal code of England introduces encouragement for those who are engaged in that arduous, and still very imperfectly accomplished work-the Amendment of the Law.
+The mention of the great name of Romilly in connection with the criminal code of England introduces the following passage, which is full of interest and encouragement for those who are engaged in that arduous, and still very imperfectly accomplished work-the Amendment of the Law.

-The moderate improvements first suggested by Romilly in 1809, wisely calculated as they were to relieve the administration of justice from an odium which did not fairly belong to it, and so to secure its calm and impartial execution, procured for him the usual calumnies and sarcasms.
-He was not only held up as a vain and wrong-headed speculator, eager to destroy our venerable institutions by setting wild theories in the place of experience, but denounced as a Jacobin, a lover of strife, an hypocritical pretender to humanity, a promoter of crime, an enemy to the establishments which form the safeguard of society.7 His projects were assailed by the whole tribe of ministerial lawyers in Parliament, from the Lord High Chancellor, down to the meanest candidate for a Welsh judgeship.
-The twelve judges of England stepped down from their pedestals, and through Lord Ellenborough, then Chief Justice of England, favoured the House of Lords, for the first time, with an unasked opinion respecting a matter, not of Law, but of Legislation, protesting against any abridgment of their powers of life and death.
-The motion was annually renewed, but supported by minorities, in point of number, contemptible, and one single measure of mitigation was alone effected in the lifetime of the author of the reform-the abolition of death punishment for the offence of stealing from the person.
+"The moderate improvements first suggested by Rom

+illy in 1809, wisely calculated as they were to relieve the administration of justice from an odium which did not fairly belong to it, and so to secure its calm and impartial execution, procured for him the usual calumnies and sar-He was not only held up as a vain and wrongheaded speculator, eager to destroy our venerable institutions by setting wild theories in the place of experience, but denounced as a Jacobin, a lover of strife, an hypocritical pretender to Humanity, a promoter of crime, an enemy to the establishments which form the safegard of society.1 His projects were assailed by the whole tribe of ministerial lawyers in Parliament, from the Lord High Chancellor, down to the meanest candidate for a Welsh judgeship.
+The twelve judges of England stepped down from their pedestals, and through Lord Ellenborough, then Chief Justice of England, favored the House of Lords, for the first time, with an unasked opinion respecting a matter, not of Law, but of Legislation, protesting against any abridgment of their powers of life The motion was annually renewed, but supand death. ported by minorities, in point of number, contemptible, and one single measure of mitigation was alone effected in the lifetime of the author of the reform-the abolition of death punishment for the offence of stealing from the person.

-Since his death, Sir James Mackintosh has pursued the subject in a manner worthy of his cause, his predecessor, and himself; and, having succeeded in obtaining, in 1819, an enquiry before a select committee, he has since procured the abolition of capital punishment in a variety of cases.
+"Since his death, Sir James Mackintosh has pursued the subject in a manner worthy of his cause, his predecessor, and himself; and, having succeeded in obtaining, in 1819, an inquiry before a select committee, he has since procured the abolition of capital punishment in a variety of cases.